 Global pharmaceutical companies are working with active pharmaceutical ingredient (API) supply chains to enable environmental impact reduction of the healthcare sector through the Activate program.

-Activate will support the decarbonization of a key segment of the pharmaceutical value chain through measurement, provision of practical tools, expert advice, and access to green financing.
+Activate supports the decarbonization of a key segment of the pharmaceutical value chain through measurement, provision of practical tools, expert advice, and access to green funding.

 With high levels of interconnectivity across the industry’s supply chains, there is a substantial opportunity to drive positive impact through collaboration across the sector.

-Activate is committed to going beyond data collection and working closely with API suppliers to strengthen relationships, align with science-based decarbonization targets, drive more sustainable procurement, and identify opportunities for operational and resource efficiency.
+Activate goes beyond data collection and works closely with API suppliers to strengthen relationships, align with science-based decarbonization targets, drive more sustainable procurement, and identify opportunities for operational and resource efficiency.

-M2030 will independently facilitate the program, maintaining confidentiality, convening pharmaceutical companies, and leading on supplier engagement by using our innovative carbon reduction software, climate action managers and its extensive network of expert partners including Edison Energy, Ricardo and RENEW Energy Partners.
+M2030 independently facilitate the program, maintaining confidentiality, convening pharmaceutical companies, and leading on supplier engagement by using our innovative carbon reduction software, climate action managers and its extensive network of expert partners.

-Beginning in April 2023, Activate's immediate focus will include onboarding API suppliers, capturing footprint data, establishing a reference point baseline, and tackling the most prominent areas of environmental impact.
+Rolling out across more than 20 countries, Activate's immediate focus includes onboarding API suppliers, capturing footprint data, establishing a reference point baseline, and tackling the most prominent areas of environmental impact.

 The second phase of Activate is intended to launch in April 2024 and will see M2030 bring participants together to explore solutions to more complex challenges.

-These could include support for building product carbon footprints (PCFs) at scale; deploying new tools and technologies collaboratively; and promoting access to green finance for decarbonization projects via independent financial partners.
+These will include support for building product carbon footprints (PCFs) at scale; deploying new tools and technologies collaboratively; and promoting access to green finance for decarbonization projects via independent financial partners.

 “The pharmaceutical industry has a solid track record of working together to tackle environmental challenges.
 We are proud to have brought the industry together through initiatives such as the Pharmaceutical Environment Group, and welcome Activate as exactly the type of action-based, collaborative program that is needed to identify and accelerate the decarbonization of known areas of high carbon impact in the pharma value chain.”

-“We are delighted to be launching Activate at COP27.
-Collaborations between companies and their suppliers provide the opportunity to identify shared challenges and unlock major barriers to progress.
-With easier access to the knowledge, expertise and support they need to drive measurable climate action, API suppliers can play a key part in solving the greatest challenge of our time.”
+“We are delighted to mark the roll out of the pioneering Activate program.
+Collaboration between companies and their suppliers is critical to tackle shared challenges.
+With improved access to the knowledge, expertise and support they need to drive measurable climate action, API suppliers will now be empowered to play a key part in decarbonizing the pharmaceutical value chain.”